InstagramScheduling

 2. Ignoring Time Zones

 If your audience is in EST but you're in PST, make sure your scheduler accounts for timezone differences.
-Posting at "8 PM" in the wrong timezone means your content drops at 5 PM or 11 PM instead.
+Posting at "8 PM" in the wrong timezone means your Reel drops at 5 PM or 11 PM instead.

 3. Using Low-Quality Exports